martin-henz/martin-henz/_posts/2022-02-25-euler_notation_for_partial_derivatives.md

 (For precise methods
 of numerical differentiation, see [an earlier post](https://martin-henz.github.io/martin-henz/2022/02/13/abstraction-in-numerical-methods.html).)

-A simple example of a function in one argument is the  `square` function.
+An example of a scalar function with one parameter is the  `square` function.
 ```js
 const square = x => x * x;
 ```